Privacy Policy

 Depending on the features you use, data may be processed through services operated outside Australia.
 This may include Google, Firebase, Vercel, and Esri/ArcGIS.

-Because Epilog is designed around user-controlled storage, you can usually access, correct, export, or delete your own records directly inside the app or within your own Google Drive.
+You can usually access, correct, export, or delete your own records directly inside the app.

 If you have a privacy question, correction request about public account information, or a privacy complaint, you can contact the site operator at skughole@gmail.com.